Released in:

 Whilst Longyan can be pretty easily compared to Bubu - The Geomancer and Mia - Starchaser, just two patches ago Bubu got another variant; Bubu - Specular Soul, who used Dual SMGs, being the first operative to use a weapon that was otherwise exclusive to just one operative.

-Longyan now copies Bubu's style there as well, as she's also using Dual SMGs.
+Longyan now copies Bubu's style there as well, as Longyan also uses Dual SMGs.

 Single Target:

-Use her ult whenever you can, and otherwise just hold down the trigger.
+Use her ult whenever you can, Spam her Standard Skill off-cooldown, and otherwise just hold down the trigger to shoot.

 Multi-Target:

-Use her ult whenever you can, Spam her Standard Skill off-cooldown, and otherwise just spam the ADS button.
+Use her ult whenever you can, Spam her Standard Skill off-cooldown, and otherwise just hold down the ADS button.

-Pretty simple rotations, but there are a lot of effects going on underneath that, which... quite frankly don't really matter.
+Longyan's rotation is very simple to play, but there are a lot of effects going on underneath that, which... quite frankly, don't really matter.

 Unlike the previous DPS operative; Acacia - Chrono Echo, with Longyan you don't need to keep track of any of her effects or how many stacks she has of things.